pmongeon/CAIS2025/content/venue.md

 There are several hotels and accommodations within walking distance of the venue, providing comfortable options for our attendees.
 We recommend the following:
 - [Cambridge Suites Hotel](https://www.cambridgesuiteshalifax.com/)
 - [Lord Nelson Hotel & Suites](https://lordnelsonhotel.ca/)
-- Stay on Dalhousie campus (more information to come)
+- Stay on Dalhousie campus!
+We will be offering a group booking rate for participants who would like to stay on-campus at a low cost.
+More information to come!